svx/k8-traefik/docs/tutorial.md

               containerPort: 8080
 ```

-The deployment contains an important attribute for customizing Traefik: `args`.
+The *Deployment* contains an important attribute for customizing Traefik: `args`.
 These arguments are the static configuration for Traefik.

 From here, it is possible to enable the dashboard, configure entry points, select dynamic configuration providers, etc.